Nepal has returned to normal after the recent protests. Book your trek with confidence.

 For a fascinating trek experience to the Himalayas of Nepal, Annapurna Sanctuary Trek is a perfect venture.
 It offers an excellent opportunity to explore the pristine Annapurna region and witness its spectacular mountain vistas from close view.
 It is truly a once-in-a-lifetime journey that is worth taking up the challenge.

 The 9 Days Annapurna Sanctuary Trek begins with a scenic drive from Kathmandu to Pokhara.
 You will then drive to Dhampus, where your trek will start.
 During the trek, you will hike on the classic trails of the Annapurna region, passing by famous Gurung villages like Chhomrong, Sinuwa, Himalaya, Bamboo, Jhinu Danda, and more.
 The trail goes from dense subtropical forests to alpine meadows and tundra.
 You will also pass by diverse landscapes, rivers, valleys, streams, and waterfalls to reach the Annapurna Sanctuary.
-Within the sanctuary sits the famous Annapurna Base Camp at 4130 meters.
+Within the sanctuary sits the famous Annapurna Base Camp at 4,130 m.

 Similarly, the trek lets you witness gorgeous snow-covered panoramas of the Annapurna ranges and other surrounding Himalayas.
 The scenic trails and the base camp all fall within the Annapurna Conservation Area.
 It is the habitat of various unique and rare flora and fauna.
 Hence, during the trek, you will get an opportunity to observe them.
 The small and cozy teahouses along the route provide warm hospitality.
 They are also a window to peek at local culture, customs, and lifestyle.
 Whether for adventurers, mountaineers, naturalists, photographers, or cultural explorers, the 9 Days Annapurna Sanctuary Trek is a complete package.
 So, book the trek with us now and get a chance to experience the thrill!